atulloh/oddball/_drafts/build-log.md

 # Keymap

 I decided to do all these while I was away at the beach for a few days with my family.
-Armed with only a pencil and some paper, I set to designing a relatively minimal keymap (I'm not aware that with stenography/chording you can take this even further!).
+Armed with only a pencil and some paper, I set to designing a relatively minimal keymap (I'm now aware that with stenography/chording you can take this even further!).
 I worked out the main key combinations.
+Over many pages.
 My wife probably thought I was crazed.

 ![]({{site.baseurl}}/assets/images/layout_test.jpg)